akher123/semcorp-erp-microservices/README.md

 ## Architecture
 ## Use Swagger to Test the API Endpoint with a JSON Body

-You can test your API endpoints directly in Swagger by sending a JSON request body.
+You can test API endpoints directly in Swagger by sending a JSON request body.
 Follow these steps:

 Open the Swagger UI for your API (usually at /swagger or /swagger/index.html).